Configuration wizard for REST-only applications

-The setup wizard for REST-only applications is a built-in form in Bitrix24 for applications without an interface.
-When developing, you only need to describe the fields in JSON format.
-The setup wizard will automatically generate a step-by-step form, collect the data, and send it to the specified handler.
+The REST-only application configuration wizard is a built-in Bitrix24 form for applications without a user interface.
+During development, it is sufficient to describe the fields in JSON format.
+The configuration wizard will automatically generate a step-by-step form, collect the data, and send it to the specified handler.

-- if the application does not have its own interface,
+- if the application has no interface of its own,

-- for simple settings: text input in a field, selecting an option from a list,
+- simple configurations are required: text input in a line, selecting an option from a list,

-- for an interface in the style of Bitrix24, without a separate UI,
+- a Bitrix24-style interface is needed without a separate UI,

-- if the data from the callback handler for the installation event is insufficient.
+- data from the installation event callback handler is insufficient.

-Specify the URL_SETTINGS parameter when registering the application in the developer's area.
-If the parameter is filled, after installing the application, the user will see a slider with the setup form.
+Specify the URL_SETTINGS parameter in the Application settings field when registering an application in the developer console, in the REST-only section.
+If the parameter is filled, the user will see a slider with a configuration form after installing the application.

 - The user installs the application.